Roskilde Festival: 2000 crush

-Pet Shop Boys and Oasis cancelled their performances, whereas D.A.D. (the unofficial "house band" of the festival), which already was scheduled to hold the festival's final concert, decided to change it into a sensitive memorial concert for the people who had not yet left the festival.
+Pet Shop Boys and Oasis cancelled their performances, whereas D.A.D. (the unofficial "house band" of the festival), which was already scheduled to hold the festival's final concert, decided to change it into a memorial concert for the people who had not yet left the festival.
 The incident was examined separately by police, public prosecutors, and subsequent civil trials, all of which determined that it was accidental and that there had been no criminal actions, although the response time from when the people fell over until they were rescued was criticized.

 Before this, there had not been major incidents at Roskilde and it was generally considered a very safe festival.
 Following a detailed review, several new measures were implemented such as a larger safety area with extra emergency exits in front of the stage, more "hard" and "soft" systems to control the number of people allowed into each concert, more spacing and clear separation between audience sections with separate entrances/exits, an expanded video surveillance system making it easier to detect potential problems early, more guards among the audience, an emergency system where the safety staff can shut down the entire concert at the push of a single button, and the chain-of-command was strengthened.
 Each year, the Roskilde Festival performs a new safety review.
 A safety network of European festivals and concerts, along with experts, was started (the "YES Group") and many of the measures introduced in Roskilde have later been added elsewhere.
 As crowd surfing seems to have been among the precipitating factors, it was subsequently forbidden at many festivals in Europe.
 In part because of the accident at Roskilde, Glastonbury Festival in the United Kingdom was cancelled in 2001 to implement extra safety measures.

 Pearl Jam's song "Love Boat Captain" references the tragedy with the line "Lost nine friends we'll never know... two years ago today."
 When performed in concert, lead singer Eddie Vedder modifies the lyric to reflect the passage of time since the tragedy.
 Prior to the opening of the 2001 festival, a memorial to those killed in 2000 containing a stone with the inscription "How fragile we are" (a quote from the Sting song "Fragile") surrounded by nine trees had been made.
 At the official opening of the 2010 festival (the 10-year anniversary), Patti Smith held the short pre-concert ceremony, and she chose to open the tribute with accompanying music from Mozart.
 Her lead guitarist, Lenny Kaye, then read out the nine men's names while Smith threw nine roses into the crowd.